hubmapconsortium/antibody-api/README.md

 psql -h localhost -U postgres -d antibodydb -a -f ./development/postgresql_init_scripts/create_tables.sql
 ```

+You will be asked for the database password which you will find in the `instance/app.conf` file in the entry `DATABASE_PASSWORD`.

+When running locally you will need to start an instance of `search-api`
+on your development machine because one is not included in the docker-config
+packages.
+To do this please see the section `Startup the Search API on localhost`.

+Once the data is loaded you can use the antibody search api located at [http://localhost:500/](http://localhost:5000)

 Now that the tables exist, you will need to load some data into them.
-Find the file 'server/manual_test_files/README.md', and execute the sequence in the 'Manual test for 'upload' (.csv only)' section.
+Find the file `server/manual_test_files/README.md`, and execute the sequence in the 'Manual test for 'upload' (.csv only)' section.
 This will upload the data to the PostgreSQL database and to Elastic Search.

 To see the data that is in Elastic Search directly you can execute the following.
-The index (here 'hm_antibodies') is defined in 'server/antibodyapi/default_config.py' as ANTIBODY_ELASTICSEARCH_INDEX.
+The index (here 'hm_antibodies') is defined in `server/antibodyapi/default_config.py` as ANTIBODY_ELASTICSEARCH_INDEX.
 ```bash
 if [[ `which curl; echo $?` -ne 0 ]] ; then
   brew install curl